onexianjian/v8wiki/CodeStubAssembler-Builtins.md

 Why should you care about TFS builtins at all?
 Why not leave the code inline (or extracted into a helper method for better readability)?

-An important reason is code space - builtins are generated at compile-time and included in the V8 snapshot, thus unconditionally taking up (significant) space in every created isolate.
-Extracting large chunks of commonly used code to TFS builtins can quickly lead to space savings in the 10s to 100s of KB's.
+An important reason is code space: builtins are generated at compile-time and included in the V8 snapshot, thus unconditionally taking up (significant) space in every created isolate.
+Extracting large chunks of commonly used code to TFS builtins can quickly lead to space savings in the 10s to 100s of KBs.